tauoverpi/zangle/README.md

         @"Invalid delimiter, expected one of '<', '{', '[', '('",
         @"Invalid delimiter, expected one of '>', '}', ']', ')'",
-        @"Invalid option given, expected 'tag:' or 'file:'", };
+        @"Invalid option given, expected 'tag:' or 'file:'",
+        @"Invalid file path, parent directory references '../' and '..\\' are not allowed within output paths",
+        @"Invalid file path, current directory references './' and '.\\' are not allowed within output paths", };

     fn parseHeaderLine(p: *Parser) ParseHeaderError!Header {